antmicro/myst-editor/README.md

 }]
 ```

-Then provide the transforms array as the `transforms` prop to MyST editor.
+Then provide the transforms array as the `transforms` option for the editor.

-For more examples see the exampleTransforms object in [the demo HTML](src/index.html).
+For more examples, see the `exampleTransforms` object in [the demo HTML](src/index.html).

 ## Usage